robomasterhkust/RMTutorialF103/README.md

     `brew install open-ocd`
     `brew tap PX4/px4`
     `brew install px4-dev` under OSX.
+    `brew cask install xquartz java` might be needed.
+Also, the XCode command line toolchain is needed as dependency.
 If you do not have homebrew installed yet, go to https://brew.sh.

 2. `git clone` and `cd` into this repository